awsdocs/amazon-sumerian-user-guide/doc-source/sumerian-scripting.md

 + `enter` – On a [state machine script action](statemachines-scripting.md), when the state is entered\.
 + `exit` – On a state machine script action, when the state is exited\.
 + `cleanup` – When scene playback stops\.

+Reference documentation for the Sumerian engine library is available on the [Sumerian website](https://content.sumerian.amazonaws.com/engine/latest/docs/)\.

 **Topics**
 + [Built\-in Scripts](scripting-builtins.md)